38th Annual Cheyenne Track Club/Road Runners Club of America

 BENEFIT: Proceeds will be donated to the Cheyenne Boys and Girls Club.

 AWARDS: All ultra finishers receive a custom belt buckle.
 All marathon, half-marathon, and 5k finishers receive custom completion medals (the Wyoming State Seal).
 Refreshments are provided and extra t-shirts are for sale.

-PASTA: A pasta dinner will be served from 4:30-6:00 p.m. on Saturday, May 24th, at the Little America Hotel, 2800 Lincolnway, the intersection of I-80 and I-25 in Cheyenne, Wyoming.
-The cost is $15.00 in advance ($20.00 at the door) payable to the Cheyenne Track Club.
+PASTA: A pasta dinner will be served from 4:30-6:30 p.m. on Saturday, May 23th, in Laramie,Wyoming, facilities to be determined.
+The cost is $15.00 in advance ($20.00 at the door).
 All 50 + DC Group,50 States Club, and Marathon Maniacs will be introduced at this informal reunion.
 Race packets may be picked up at this time.

-HOTEL: The Little America Hotel in Cheyenne, Wyoming, (1-800-235-6396 or 307-775-8400) will serve as the race headquarters.
-50 rooms have been blocked for the runners.
-Please identify yourself with the Wyoming Marathon Races to receive the discount rate of $89.00 for a king.
-Reservations must be made before April 25th.
+HOTEL: A hotel in Laramie will serve as race headquarters.
+Site to be determined.
+50 rooms will be blocked for the runners.
+Please identify yourself with the Wyoming Marathon Races to receive the discount.
+Reservations must be made before April 24th.
 After that date the rooms will be released to the general public.
 Look below to find the link to Little America's website.